probnum2022/probnum2022.github.io/talks.md

 # Titles and Abstracts of Talks

+* [Philipp Hennig](#hennig) (Universität Tübingen, DE)
 * [Toni Karvonen](#karvonen) (University of Helsinki, FI)
 * [Kamran Pentland](#pentland) (University of Warwick, UK)

+<span id="hennig"></span>
+## Philipp Hennig (Universität Tübingen, DE)

+*Backward and Inverse: Opportunities for Probnum in Machine Learning*

+Aiming to advertise killer applications for probabilistic numerics, I will highlight two separate areas: First, in inverse problems involving simulations, ODE filters have shown (occasionally drastic) efficiency gains over classical methods by leveraging uncertainty propagation through computation.

+Secondly, deep learning continues to pose formidable algorithmic challenges for its users.
+I will argue that probnum has the potential to contribute significantly here, because the relevant computations are inherently probabilistic.
+It used to be difficult to capitalise on this opportunity.
+But recently released software libraries now provide access to detailed statistics, providing a new playing field to the probnum community.

 <span id="karvonen"></span>
 ## Toni Karvonen (University of Helsinki, FI)